-Routes from Diagnosis is an approach which links and analyses routinely collected data, such as Cancer Registry data and Hospital Episode Statistics.
-It allows us to map the cancer journey from diagnosis to death describing the health outcomes that patients experience.
-This can include survival times as well as the rate and frequency of cancer and non related cancer morbidities.
+By linking and analysing routinely collected data, such as Cancer Registry data and Hospital Episode Statistics, it allows us to map the cancer journey from diagnosis to death or continued survival, describing the health outcomes that patients experience.
+This can include survival times as well as the rate and frequency of cancer, and non-cancer related morbidities.

 Side effects of cancer treatment affect quality of life; a significant proportion have ongoing health and support needs.
 However, many do not experience any side effects and have minimal support needs.
 At the moment health care systems are not set up to distinguish between these two groups or to cope with the growing cancer population.

-It's really important that we understand the health implications and ensure successful planning, development and implementation of cancer services.
+Understanding the health implications can ensure successful planning, development and implementation of cancer services.
 Cancer services need to be tailored to meet the different health and support needs of people living with cancer, be effective and make economic sense.

-The evidence delivered by the Routes from Diagnosis programme will be useful for a number of different audiences, including cancer patients, carers, clinicians, commissioners and public health planners or policy-makers.
+The evidence delivered by the Routes from Diagnosis programme is useful for a number of different audiences, including cancer patients, carers, clinicians, commissioners and public health planners or policy-makers.

 What are we doing next?

 The Routes from Diagnosis approach started as a pilot study in three cancers: colorectal, multiple myeloma and Hodgkin lymphoma.
 In April 2014, we published Routes from Diagnosis: The most detailed map of cancer survivorship yet [PDF, 4.16MB, opens in new window], which contains findings for breast, prostate and lung cancers and brain and central nervous system tumours.